Meet the Teacher Morning

 Lessons & Carols

-Fourth and fifth sixth grade students present the songs of the season during a special, festive service in St. Mark’s Episcopal Church featuring singing, handbells, guitars, recorders, and more.
+Fourth and fifth fifth grade students present the songs of the season during a special, festive service in St. Mark’s Episcopal Church featuring singing, handbells, guitars, recorders, and more.

 A longtime St. Mark's tradition, Pre-Kindergarten 4 students take the stage to present their Christmas nativity program for family and friends.
 Students dress as angels and shepherds, Mary and Joseph, barn animals, wisemen, and the inkeepers as they delight the audience with their Christmas spirit.